dxcv/TYCo/README.md

 * Code is not pretty but workable.
 * Use VOO to replace SPY for lower expense ratio.
 * Suggest to test with paper trading account first.
-* GLD don't support IB algo order, so here it use Market order
+* GLD doesn't support IB algo order, so here it use Market order.

 Usage: